d-zucho/obsidian_the_grind/SQL - Database Design.md

 ---

-*Primary Key* : a unique identifier for rows in a database
+*Primary Key* : a column, or set of columns that uniquely identifies each row.